 This section summarizes the roadway characteristics for the federally classified and regionally adopted roadways within the Planning Area.
-"Functional Classification is a grouping of roadways based on the levels of mobility and accessibility that they provide."

 1. Jurisdictional Responsibility and Functional Classification

 The public entities that have jurisdictional responsibility for roadways in the Planning Area include: ODOT, Josephine County, Jackson County, and the cities of Grants Pass, Rogue River and Gold Hill.
 Map 5-1 depicts jurisdictional responsibility for classified roadways in the Planning Area.